eliavw/cookiecutter-datascience/README.md

 ## Workflow

-Using the power of both PyScaffold and cookiecutter template, this single command provides a pretty solid starting ground for any new project.
+Using the power of both `PyScaffold` and `cookiecutter` templates, this single command provides a pretty solid starting ground for any new project.

 ```bash
 putup project-name --cookiecutter gh:eliavw/cookiecutter-datascience --markdown